Understanding how the other side interprets your work

 Writing a story is one thing, finding an Audience to sit still and embrace your story is quite another.
 Many understand now that a functional narrative functions because it models the mind's problem-solving process; and many understand that men and women solve problems differently.
 Appreciating that difference makes it possible for writers to predict who will be drawn into their story, and who will simply be observers.

-You will find two storyforms that are exactly the same in every single way except for one appreciation--the Story Continuum.2 Whether you choose to limit this narrative by options or by time, the Main Character thematics, the Objective Story thematics, the Signposts in each and every Throughline, and even the Additional Plot Appreciations like the Goal and Consequence--all of those will be exactly the same.
+You will find two storyforms that are exactly the same in every single way except for one appreciation--the Story Continuum.2 Whether you choose to limit this narrative by options or by time, the Main Character thematics, the Objective Story thematics, the Transits in each and every Throughline, and even the Additional Plot Appreciations like the Goal and Consequence--all of those will be exactly the same.

 Why is that?